ONSBigData/parsing_company_accounts/README.md

 	elements: [{name: <name found beginning with ix>,
 				value: <result of get_text() applied to element, parsed to numeric if unit exists>,
 				unit: <from unitref attribute, will follow reference and recognise USD, GBP and EUR>,
-				date: <from contextref attribute, will follow reference>,
+				date: <from contextref attribute, will follow reference>}
-				occurence_index: <indexing of order of discovery of elements with this name>}
 				...
 				...]}
 ```